Sumatriptan (Into the nose)

 - Blow into the mouthpiece for 2 or 3 seconds.
 Your breath will blow the powder up into your nose.

 - Press the clear tab and take the nosepiece out of the device.

 - Repeat the same steps with another nosepiece in your other nostril.

 - If your headache improves but then comes back, you may use a second dose.
-Wait at least 2 hours before you take the second dose.
+Wait at least 1 hour (Tosymra) or 2 hours (Imitrex® or Onzetra) before you take the second dose.
 Call your doctor if your headache does not improve at all after the first dose.

 - Talk with your doctor if you need to treat more than 4 headaches in any 30-day period.